zhiqisim/Shopee-Price-Tracker/README.md

     - ItemPrice table to store price changelog of items
 9. Prom
     - Prometheus gateway for metrics tracking
+    - Access with localhost:9090
 10. Grafana
     - Grafana dashboard for metrics tracking
+    - Access with localhost:3000
 11. Cadvisor
     - Monitoring for docker containers
+    - Access with localhost:8080

 ## Logs